Why are insurance companies leaving Florida?

 Which home insurance companies are still available in Florida?

-While the situation in Florida is alarming for homeowners, fortunately, many insurers still provide coverage in the state.
+While the situation in Florida is alarming for homeowners, fortunately, many insurance carriers still provide coverage in the state.
 They include recognizable names like State Farm, Travelers, First Florida, and Nationwide.

 In December of 2023, six new companies were approved to take part in the Citizens takeout program, moving policies away from the state-run insurer.
 The new companies are: